great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectation_suites/manage_expectation_suites.md

 7. Optional.
 Run a Validation on the Expectation Suite.
 See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).

+## Create an empty Expectation Suite

-## Manually create an empty Expectation Suite
+If you have specific business requirements, or you want to examine specific data, you can create an empty Expectation Suite and then add Expectations individually.

 1. In GX Cloud, click **Data Assets** and select a Data Asset in the **Data Assets** list.